Reduce, reuse and recycle

 - As well as recycling waste, consider buying goods which are made with recycled materials to minimise the environmental cost of the goods you are buying.

 Composting is an environmentally friendly way of recycling your kitchen scraps and garden waste and is an inexpensive way to provide nutrient rich compost for your garden.
-The majority of your kitchen scraps can be composted and the rest can go into your food waste bin for collection.
-For information on what can and cannot be composted and how to get started, see the how-to guide provided by our partners at GetComposting.com.
+The majority of your kitchen scraps can be composted whilst the rest can go into your food waste bin for collection.
+There are compost bins you can purchase, but it is also just as easy to create your own compost heap.

 We have teamed up with GetComposting.com to provide residents with reduced rate compost bins, accessories and water butts that can be delivered to your door.